linode/apl-docs/docs/for-ops/cli/working-with.md

 - Edit values not yet under management by the console, such as chart settings
 - Do local development

 Then you will have to create/edit a local values repo and perform operations with the CLI.
-If you haven't yet, [install the Otomi CLI](/docs/cli/) first, and then follow the steps below.
+If you haven't yet, [install Otomi CLI](overview#install-the-cli) first, and then follow the steps below.

 At any time you may ask for an overview of the available commands and their options, so please don't hesitate to run `otomi help`.
 In order for any command to show more output use `-v` (or `-vvv` to get even more output).